88plug/vultr-ansible-playbook/README.md

 2. **Edit Configuration**:

-    Modify variables in `deploy.yml` to fit your requirements.
+    Modify variables in `deploy.yml` and `vps.yml` to fit your requirements. `deploy.yml` will create the new VPS on Vultr. `vps.yml` will configure them once SSH is ready.

-3. **Run Playbook**:
+4. **Run Playbooks**:

-    Execute the playbook:
+    Execute the playbooks:

     ```bash
     ansible-playbook -i inventory.ini deploy.yml ; ansible-playbook -i inventory.ini vps.yml
     ```

-deploy.yml will create the new VPS and vps.yml will configure them.

 ## Playbook Overview